Responsible sourcing

 This mission is part of the Group’s broader commitment to social and environmental responsibility, compliance and risk management.

 The relationship with suppliers goes further than a simple search for the best price and satisfying an instant need.
-The Group carefully takes into consideration all the costs and impacts related to the purchase, use and related end-of-life impacts of a product or a service, taking a responsible sourcing approach.
+The Group carefully takes into consideration all the costs and impacts related to the manufacturing purchase, use and related end-of-life impacts of a product or a service, taking a responsible sourcing approach.

 Our responsible sourcing actions plan